zhengnengchen/linkbench/README.md

 		$> psql

 		--CREATE DATABASE for linkbench
-		DROP DATABASE IF EXISTS linkdb;
+		DROP DATABASE IF EXISTS linkdb0;
-		CREATE DATABASE linkdb ENCODING='latin1' ;
+		CREATE DATABASE linkdb0 ENCODING='latin1' ;

 		--drop user linkbench to create new one
 		DROP USER  IF EXISTS linkbench;

 		--	You may want to set up a special database user account for benchmarking:
 		CREATE USER linkbench password 'password';
-		-- Grant all privileges on linkdb to this user
-		GRANT ALL ON database linkdb TO linkbench;
+		-- Grant all privileges on linkdb0 to this user GRANT ALL ON database linkdb0 TO linkbench;

-	3) Connect to linkdb and create tables and index
+	3) Connect to linkdb0 and create tables and index

 		$> #conn postgresql linkbench/password
-    $> psql -Ulinkbench linkdb
+    $> psql -Ulinkbench linkdb0

-		--add Schema keep the same query style (dbid.table_name) DROP SCHEMA IF EXISTS linkdb CASCADE;
+		--add Schema keep the same query style (X.table_name) DROP SCHEMA IF EXISTS linkdb0 CASCADE;
-		CREATE SCHEMA linkdb;
+		CREATE SCHEMA linkdb0;

 		--FIXME:Need to make it partitioned by key id1 %16
-		CREATE TABLE linkdb.linktable (
+		CREATE TABLE linkdb0.linktable (
 				id1 numeric(20) NOT NULL DEFAULT '0',
 				id2 numeric(20) NOT NULL DEFAULT '0',
 				link_type numeric(20) NOT NULL DEFAULT '0',